 Amazon Flex district codes and warehouse locations

 One confusing aspect about Flex is that shift offers include a location and a code, but Amazon doesn’t offer a map to explain what the codes mean.
 It’s hard to pick the right location for a shift when you don’t know what region the shift covers!
 Check out this helpful Flex district code and warehouse location resource on Reddit.

 Is Amazon Flex a good job?

-Overall, Amazon Flex is among the best of the on-demand app jobs.
-Flex pays better than jobs with Uber (how much Uber drivers make), Lyft, and delivery apps, and you’ll always be sure how much you’ll earn from a Flex shift.
+Amazon Flex is among the best of the on-demand app jobs.
+Flex is likely to pay better than jobs with Uber, Lyft, and delivery apps in your area.
+One major benefit is that you’ll always know how much you’ll earn from a Flex shift.
 With Uber, Lyft and delivery apps you can expect to make around $10-$15/hour after expenses, and the income can be very sporadic and unreliable.

-One big downside is that getting Flex shifts can be difficult.
-Unlike rideshare and delivery apps, you can’t just sign on and work.
-With Flex you have to closely monitor your availability and constantly check the app if you want to pick up a Next Day shift.
+Getting Flex shifts can be difficult because many different Flex drivers are competing for a limited number of delivery blocks.
+You can’t just sign on and work whenever you want, which is a benefit of rideshare and on-demand delivery apps.
+With Flex you have to closely monitor your availability and constantly check the app if you want to pick up additional shift.